quicwg/base-drafts/draft-ietf-quic-transport.md

 rate in response, as described in {{QUIC-RECOVERY}}.

-To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
-A network path does not support ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
-An endpoint validates the use of ECN on the path, both during connection establishment and when migrating to a new path ({{migration}}).
+To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header; see
+{{ecn-validation}}.

 ### ECN Counts